iamsumit16/Advanced_Lane_Finding_Project4/README.md

 The other limitation is the noisiness of the fit.
 This is caused by using a quadtratic fit for each frame.
 A solution would be using a bezier or clothoid curve that is not sensitive to local changes.
 Additionally it is worth applying a sliding window mean on the fit coefficients to smooth out the results and avoid instatenous changes due to changes in the gradient or lighting conditions.

-Challenge video The main difficulty of the challenge video is the crack in the middle of the lane would be picked up as a lane due to the gradient thresholding.
-I would attempt to rely on color thresholding as gradient was causing too many false detection events.

 ## How to write a README
 A well written README file can enhance your project and portfolio.
 Develop your abilities to create professional README files by completing [this free course](https://www.udacity.com/course/writing-readmes--ud777).